browserengineering/book/book/visual-effects.md

 there are currently 18 surfaces allocated in the display list.
 If there's no blending going on, we should only need one!

-Let's review all the surfaces that our code can create an element:
+Let's review all the surfaces that our code can create for an element:

 - The top-level surface is used to apply *blend modes*.
 Since it's the top-level surface, it also *isolates* the element from other parts of